 - 6a.
-With the generator running, turn the fuel select dial to the "GASOLINE OFF" position and allow the generator to run until the engine stops from fuel starvation.
+With the generator running, turn the fuel select dial to the "OFF" position and allow the generator to run until the engine stops from complete fuel starvation.
 This may take a few minutes. - 6b.
-Turn the fuel select dial to the "ENGINE STOP" position and allow generator to cool completely before continuing. - 7.
+Turn ignition switch to the "OFF" position and allow generator to cool completely before continuing. - 7.
 Remove the spark plug cap and spark plug and pour about a tablespoon of oil into the cylinder. - 8.
 Pull the recoil cord slowly to crank the engine to distribute the oil and lubricate the cylinder. - 9.
 Install the spark plug and spark plug cap. - 10.
 Clean the generator according to Cleaning the Generator. - 11.
 Store the generator in a cool, dry place out of direct sunlight.